Learning theory (education): Plato

-Plato (428 BC–347 BC) proposed the question: "How does an individual learn something new when the topic is brand new to that person?", This question may seem trivial; however, think of a human-like a computer.
+Plato (428 BC–347 BC) proposed the question: "How does an individual learn something new when the topic is brand new to that person?", This question may seem trivial; however, think of a human like a computer.
 The question would then become: How does a computer take in any factual information without previous programming?
 Plato answered his own question by stating that knowledge is present at birth and all information learned by a person is merely a recollection of something the soul has already learned previously, which is called the Theory of Recollection or Platonic epistemology.
 This answer could be further justified by a paradox: If a person knows something, they don't need to question it, and if a person does not know something, they don't know to question it.
 Plato says that if one did not previously know something, then they cannot learn it.
 He describes learning as a passive process, where information and knowledge are ironed into the soul over time.
 However, Plato's theory elicits even more questions about knowledge: If we can only learn something when we already had the knowledge impressed onto our souls, then how did our souls gain that knowledge in the first place?
 Plato's theory can seem convoluted; however, his classical theory can still help us understand knowledge today.

 Locke

 John Locke (1632–1704) offered an answer to Plato's question as well.
 Locke offered the "blank slate" theory where humans are born into the world with no innate knowledge and are ready to be written on and influenced by the environment.
-The thinker maintained that knowledge and ideas originate from two sources, which are sensation and reflection.
+He maintained that knowledge and ideas originate from two sources, which are sensation and reflection.
 The former provides insights regarding external objects (including their properties) while the latter provides the ideas about one's mental faculties (volition and understanding).
 In the theory of empiricism, these sources are direct experience and observation.
 Locke, like David Hume, is considered an empiricist because he locates the source of human knowledge in the empirical world.

 Locke recognized that something had to be present, however.
 This something, to Locke, seemed to be "mental powers".
 Locke viewed these powers as a biological ability the baby is born with, similar to how a baby knows how to biologically function when born.
 So as soon as the baby enters the world, it immediately has experiences with its surroundings and all of those experiences are being transcribed to the baby's "slate".
 All of the experiences then eventually culminate into complex and abstract ideas.
 This theory can still help teachers understand their students' learning today.